mindevis/QMLauncher/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.3+-3178C6.svg)](https://www.typescriptlang.org)
 [![Wails](https://img.shields.io/badge/Wails-2.11+-00ADD8.svg)](https://wails.io)

-A modern desktop application built with Go and Vue.js using the Wails framework.
+A modern desktop application built with Go and React using the Wails framework.

 ## About

 QMLauncher is a cross-platform desktop application that serves as a launcher for various applications and tools.
-Built using the Wails framework, it combines the power of Go for the backend with Vue.js for the frontend to create a native desktop experience.
-The UI is built with shadcn-vue components and styled with Tailwind CSS for a modern, accessible, and beautiful user interface.
+Built using the Wails framework, it combines the power of Go for the backend with React for the frontend to create a native desktop experience.
+The UI is built with shadcn/ui components and styled with Tailwind CSS for a modern, accessible, and beautiful user interface.

 ## Features

 - 🚀 Fast and responsive desktop application
 - 🔄 Hot reload during development
 - 📦 Cross-platform support (Windows, macOS, Linux)
-- 🎨 Modern Vue.js frontend with shadcn-vue components
+- 🎨 Modern React frontend with shadcn/ui components
 - 🔷 Full TypeScript support for type safety
 - ⚡ Native performance with Go backend
 - 🛠️ Easy configuration and customization